gradienthealth/pydicom-3/doc/guides/user/writing_files.rst

 .. currentmodule:: pydicom

-.. rubric:: How to write DICOM files using pydicom.
+.. rubric:: How to write DICOM files using pydicom3.

 Introduction
 ------------